-Disk and Files

-The main advantage of Page Directories over Linked Lists is that inserting records is often faster.
-Instead of performing I/Os to read each data page to determine whether there is enough space to insert, only header pages need to be read in order to make that decision.
+Disk and Files The main advantage of Page Directories over Linked Lists is that inserting records is often faster.
+To find a page with enough space in the Linked List implementation, the header page and each page in the free portion may need to be read.
+In contrast, the Page Directory implementation only requires reading at most all of the header pages, as they contain information about how much space is left on each data page in the file.
 To highlight this point, consider the following example where a heap file is implemented as both a Linked List and a Page Directory.
-Each page is 30 bytes and a 20 byte record is being inserted into the file:
+Each page is 30 bytes and a 20 byte record is being inserted into the file: Linked List

-Linked List

-I/O Cost: 5 (read all pages) + 1 (write last data page) = 6 I/Os
+I/O Cost: 5 (read all pages) + 1 (write last data page) = 6 I/Os Page Directory (#, #) within box = (page #, # of free bytes)

-CS W186 Spring 2020

-Page Directory

-I/O Cost: 1 (read header) + 1 (read data) + 1 (write data) + 1 (write header) = 4 I/Os

-This is only a small example and as the number of pages increases, a scenario like this would cause insertion in a linked list to be many times more expensive than insertion in a page directory.

-Regardless of the implementation used, heap files provide fast insertions as records can be added to any page with free space and finding a page with enough free space is often very cheap.
+I/O Cost: 1 (read header) + 1 (read data) + 1 (write data) + 1 (write header) = 4 I/Os This is only a small example and as the number of pages increases, a scenario like this would cause insertion in a linked list to be much more expensive than insertion in a page directory.
+Regardless of the implementation used, heap files provide faster insertions than sorted files (discussed below) because records can be added to any page with free space, and finding a page with enough free space is often very cheap.
 However, searching for records within heap files requires a full scan every time.
 Every record on every page must be looked at because records are unordered, resulting in a linear cost of N I/Os for every search operation.

-5 Sorted Files

-A sorted file is a file type where pages are ordered and records on pages are sorted by key(s).
+We will see that sorted files are much better at searching for recordings.
+5 Sorted Files A sorted file is a file type where pages are ordered and records within each page are sorted by key(s).
 These files are implemented using Page Directories and enforce an ordering upon data pages based on how records are sorted.
-Searching through sorted files takes logN I/Os where N = # of pages as binary search can be used to find the page containing the record.
-Meanwhile, insertion, in the average case, takes logN + N I/Os as binary search is needed to find the page to write to and that inserted record could potentially cause all later records to be pushed back by one.
+Searching through sorted files takes logN I/Os where N = # of pages since binary search can be used to find the page containing the record.
+Meanwhile, insertion, in the average case, takes logN + N I/Os since binary search is needed to find the page to write to and that inserted record could potentially cause all later records to be pushed back by one.
+On average, N / 2 pages will need to be pushed back, and this involves a read and a write IO for each of those pages, which results in the N I/Os term.
+In the example below, each data page can store upto 2 records, so inserting a record in Data Page 1, requires a read and a write of all pages that follow, since the rest of the records need to be pushed back.